fr407041/docker_swarm_rstudio/README.md

 4. You have successful deploy each worker with only one rstudio service by Parameter `mode: global`

 * Note: mode cannot be `replicated`, it will result conflict if two replicates are in the same worker node(As below).
-In addition, deploy must add parameter `endpoint_mode: dnsrr` and port setting must write as below.
+In addition, deploy must add parameter `endpoint_mode: dnsrr` and port setting must write as.
 ```
 - target: 8787
   published: 8788